mobbr/mobbr-browser-plugin/README.md

 In short: we need the plugin to open the Mobbr lightbox.
 To see this lightbox, click the button here: http://ask.mobbr.com/187/where-is-the-add-payment-button

+The browser button should be not much more (or less) than 'an-out-of-page' Mobbr-button.
+With the advantage of course that we can add Mobbr support from the outside.
+Ideally the button shows amounts like the real button.

 ##Test / install plugin

 0. Download and unpack code (here: https://github.com/mobbr/mobbr-browser-plugin/archive/master.zip)